The Nature Center at Steele Creek Park

 One of the newest NETMGA projects is located at The Nature Center at Steele Creek Park in Bristol Tennessee.

 We have several garden projects around the Nature Center that will require significant volunteer work in the coming years.
-However, our current effort is to develop an educational Native Plants Garden to accompany a new permanent exhibit, focused on native plants, to be located inside the Nature Center.
+Our current primary effort is development of an educational Native Plants Garden to accompany the newest permanent exhibit inside the Nature Center - one focused on the native plants of our region.

 The roughly 6,000 square foot garden area next to the Nature Center was established about 10 years ago as a woodland wildflower garden.
 However, over the years it had become greatly overgrown with invasive plants, both native and non-native.

-Our next task, in addition to maintaining control of the undesirable plants as they re-emerge, will be to determine what species are to be added to the garden.
-We are working closely with the Nature Center naturalists to identify and prioritize those species, with the plan to begin adding those specimens by this fall and winter.
+We are working closely with the Nature Center naturalists to identify and prioritize the species to be added.
+Planting will resume this spring and fall.
 In addition to further developing the woodland area, we will be adding a section for meadow wildflowers and other plants favoring a sunnier environment.

-Specimens will be labelled with common and scientific names along with a QR code linking to our own PlantsMap.com page.
-This online resource will allow us to provide as much (or as little) of our own information as we desire on each species listed.
-The information compiled for our PlantsMap.com site will also be used to develop printed guides for visitors to the native plants garden.
+Representative plants will be labelled with attractive signs containing their common and scientific names.
+We are using the online website PlantsMap.com to our catalog our collection and to retain as much of our own information as we desire on each species listed.
+The information compiled for our PlantMap.com site will be used to develop printed guides for garden visitors.

-Design work is nearly complete for the new Native Plants exhibit inside the Nature Center.
-We hope to have installation of the exhibit completed later this fall.
-A key feature of the exhibit is that it will incorporate existing windows overlooking the garden area, to tie the two exhibits together.
-Eventually, we also plan to have an educational kiosk located outdoors, next to the Nature Center, at the entrance to the garden.
+The Native Plants Exhibit inside the Nature Center was completed last spring.
+A key feature of the exhibit is that it incorporates three existing windows overlooking the garden area, thus tying the two exhibits together.
+Eventually, we will also have an educational kiosk located outdoors, next to the Nature Center, at the entrance to the garden.

-The recently expanded Nature Center has numerous, wonderful new exhibits, all focused on the flora and fauna of the region, as well as an extensive herbarium collection started several years ago by several Friends of Steele Creek Nature Center volunteers.
+The Nature Center at Steel Creek Park has numerous, wonderful new exhibits, all focused on the flora and fauna of the region, as well as an extensive herbarium collection started several years ago by several Friends of Steele Creek Nature Center volunteers.
 Steele Creek Park also hosts a native trees arboretum and certified Monarch Waystation.